bparanj/crystal/programming/iac/docs/next/molecule.md

 ### Molecule

 - **Purpose**: Molecule is designed for testing Ansible roles and playbooks.
 It provides a framework for developing and testing Ansible roles that can include linting, syntax checks, creating instances, applying roles, and running test assertions.
 - **Use Case**: Molecule shines in a development workflow for creating reusable Ansible roles.
-It supports multiple testing strategies, including Testinfra or Goss, and can manage multi-platform testing scenarios using Docker, Vagrant, or cloud providers.
+It supports multiple testing strategies,  Testinfra or Goss, and can manage multi-platform testing scenarios using Docker, Vagrant, or cloud providers.

 ### Integrating Goss with Molecule

-- **Hybrid Approach**: You can actually use Goss as a verifier within Molecule.
+- **Hybrid Approach**: You can ly use Goss as a verifier within Molecule.
 This approach allows you to leverage Molecule's infrastructure setup, role application, and teardown capabilities, while using Goss's syntax for writing tests.
 It's a way to get the best of both worlds - Molecule's Ansible-focused testing framework and Goss's simple, server-state validation language.

 ### Decision Factors